Inguro-OU/war-of-memes/GAMEPLAY.md

-1. [README](https://github.com/Inguro-OU/debiased-self/blob/main/README.md) to learn more about the game, benefits, and background.
+[README](https://github.com/Inguro-OU/debiased-self/blob/main/README.md) to learn more about the game, benefits, and background.
-2. Read the [Manifesto](https://github.com/Inguro-OU/war-of-memes/blob/main/MANIFESTO.md) to learn about the aim and background.

 ## **Flexible Gameplay**

-1. **Small Group:** A small group of participants can play while seated around a table.
-For online gameplay, you can use this [MIRO TEMPLATE](https://miro.com/app/board/uXjVLxDyvR8=/?playRecording=02de1788-3d84-4657-bf0c-f920db1ca3a3)
-2. **Casual 1-on-1:** Once familiar with the game, participants can play the game on the fly for constructive responses.
+1. **Casual 1-on-1:** Once familiar with the game, participants can play the game on the fly for constructive responses.
+2. **Small Group:** A small group of participants can play while seated around a table.
 3. **Events with Free Movement:** In events of any size, players can move freely between groups and engage in one-on-one or small-group discussions.

 ---